-At their heart, these thin mint cookies are still one of the best ways to enjoy the iconic Girl Scout cookie year-round, whenever a craving strikes.
-I swapped the original slice-and-bake chocolate cookie with a roll-out cookie for uniformity and reduced chilling time.
+Homemade thin mint cookies are one of the best ways to enjoy the iconic Girl Scout cookie year-round, whenever a craving strikes.
+These easy roll-out brownie cookies bake up perfectly round and are ideal for dipping in rich chocolate!

-The easiest way to dip these cookies in chocolate is to work with one cookie at a time.
+To dip the cookies in chocolate, work with one cookie at a time.
 Drop the cookie into melted chocolate to completely coat all sides, then use a fork to lift the cookie from the chocolate, tapping the fork gently against the bowl to allow any excess chocolate to drain off.

 - 2 1/2 cups flour

 - 3/4 tsp baking powder

 - 1/2 tsp salt

 - 1 cup unsalted butter, at room temperature

 - Whisk together flour, cocoa powder, baking powder, and salt in a medium bowl.
 Beat butter and sugar in a large mixer bowl at medium speed until creamy.
 Add egg, vanilla, and peppermint extract, beating to combine.
 Reduce speed to low and gradually add flour mixture; beat just until incorporated and dough comes together in large pieces.
 Divide dough in half and scrape out each half onto a piece of plastic wrap; shape into a disk and wrap well.
 Chill dough in the refrigerator for 30 minutes.